franklee26/QEmbedDoc/docs/Plotting/Chimera plot.md

 </span>
 </p>

 Plots a chimera graph given a bipartite left and right sets.
+Under the hood, this will embed the bipartite graph to the chimera topology but will not alter the provided sets.

 <span style="font-size:1.8em;">Parameters:</span>
 * **showMappings** - Boolean flag that prints mappings to console.